stylewarning/illogical-pathnames/README.txt

 can load it as-is.

-Q. What you said about illogical pathnames isn't true.
+Q. Logical pathnames can solve this problem.
 I tried it and it works fine!

-Your implementation (e.g., Clozure CL) sanely nixed Common Lisp's idea of logical pathnames and made them useful.
+Your implementation (e.g., Clozure CL) sanely nixed Common Lisp's idea of logical pathnames and made them more useful for solving this problem.
 Unfortunately, it is not ANSI conforming.

 Q. Why didn't you just make a DEFINE-* macro and a function?